qbleuse/AWS-SAMUEL/Documentation/Walkthrough/AWSOSS.md

 ```

 It is mainly a copy paste of the SessionInterfaceNull definition.
-All the methods are overriden for the session to work properly, and most fallback on the Null interface, or implements the same logic than the Null interface instide the AWS interface.
+All the methods are overriden for the session to work properly, and most fallback on the Null interface, or implements the same logic than the Null interface inside the AWS interface.

 We can see there are the member URIs.
 These are needed to append to the global API gateway url to call the right lambda for the called method.